learn-co-curriculum/phase-0-html-tables-lab/README.md

 </table>
 ```

-If you paste this into `index.html`, and take a look at how it is displayed in
+Paste this into `index.html` and take a look at how it is displayed in
-browser, you'll see we've got a table with 4 rows and 3 columns!
+browser.
+You'll see we've got a table with 4 rows and 3 columns!
 Each "column"
 of content expands to fit the width of the content.

 ### Reinforce Our Understanding Of HTML Tables Through Creation